ibm-skills-network/portals-knowledgebase/docs/learning-content/learning-path.md

 # Learning Paths

 A learning path is a structured sequence of courses and guided projects designed to build comprehensive knowledge or skills in a specific domain.
-These paths are carefully curated to provide a complete learning journey from foundational concepts to advanced topics.
+These collections are carefully curated to provide a complete learning journey from foundational concepts to advanced topics.

 ## Path Components